 Sitka Gear

-Sitka only offers a single-action approach to scent control based on antimicrobial odor control with Polygiene’s Stay Fresh and does not incorporate any odor-adsorbing technologies.
+Sitka only offers a single-action approach to scent control based on antimicrobial odor control with Polygiene’s Stay Fresh and Merino wool-based apparel and does not incorporate any odor-adsorbing technologies.
 Despite their relationship with Polygiene, they have yet to integrate Polygiene’s Odor Crunch odor-adsorbing technology.

 Asio Gear

-Asio integrates antimicrobial odor control directly into the fabric during the production process, ensuring a lifelong treatment for their clothing.
-However, like Sitka, Asio falls short in providing dual-action odor-adsorbing technology.
+Asio integrates antimicrobial odor control directly into the fabric during production, ensuring a lifelong treatment for their clothing.
+However, like Sitka, Asio only uses a single-action approach to scent control.

 When it comes to quietness and stealth, Asio Gear’s hunting apparel has received positive reviews for its quiet materials and design that minimizes noise.
-This is a crucial feature for bow hunters who need to approach their targets closely.
+This is a crucial feature for bow hunters who want to get close to their targets.

 READ: Asio Gear Mid-Season Bow Hunting Collection Review